 Try to avoid simple sugars and alcohol where possible as they can cause recovery-hindering inflammation to build up in the body, damaging soft tissue, muscles and bones.
 Less than optimal nutrition can result in poorer performance, slower recovery, reduced metabolism and compromised musculoskeletal health, so make watching what you eat a priority.

-5. Reduce inflammation
+5. Reduce runs to reduce inflammation or take HydroCurc

 Running, whilst helping to relieve stress on the surface of things, causes cortisol to be released into the bloodstream.
 This is no bad thing in and of itself as cortisol is the hormone responsible for triggering the body’s ‘fight or flight’ response and plays a fundamental role in signalling to the body that it’s time to workout.